-- Preparation phase - See Player Evaluations, selections, tryouts above. - Development phase - Teams must have a period of development time following player evaluations, selections, tryouts prior to the start of the regular season. - Development and regular season phase - Recommended maximum of 25 games per year (including exhibition, league, tournaments and jamborees). - Recommended seasonal breaks: - Season should allow for two seasonal breaks (not including Christmas/long weekends). - Seasonal break would be a minimum five days without a scheduled game or mandatory practice. - Tournaments are jamboree format - A jamboree is designed to engage players in a fun environment; it is the coming together of several players who are then placed onto teams.
+- Preparation phase - See Player Evaluation/Selection/Tryouts above. - Development phase - Teams must have a period of development time following player evaluation/selection/tryouts prior to the start of the regular season. - Development and regular season phase - Recommended maximum of 40 games per year (including exhibition, league and tournaments). - Recommended seasonal breaks - Season should allow for two seasonal breaks (not including Christmas/long weekends). - Seasonal break would be a minimum five days without a scheduled game or mandatory practice. - Tournaments are jamboree format - A jamboree is designed to engage players in a fun environment; it is the coming together of several players who are then placed onto teams.
 Games may or may not be competitive and the emphasis is on fun and fair play. - A festival is designed to engage players in a fun environment: it is the coming together of teams to participate in games and fun activities.
-Games may be competitive, but no standings are kept. - Off-season phase - o Recommend limited skills-based on-ice training, making more time for multisport activity
+Games may be competitive, but no standings are kept. - Off-season phase - Recommend limited skills-based on-ice training, making more time for multisport activity